nodejs/promises-debugging/README.md

 Any aspect of debugging promises that is not critical to _enabling_ debugging use cases is not in scope.
 For instance:

-- the performance of promises when using live debuggers is not relevant for this working group, even if it is very important for Node.js users.
+- the performance of promises when using live debuggers is not relevant, even if it is very important for Node.js users.

-- the user experience of using promises, even when it relates to providing a safer API, is not relevant to this working group.
-For instance, whether resolving or rejecting a promise that has already been resolved triggers an error is not relevant to this working group.
+- the user experience of using promises, even when it relates to providing a safer API, is not relevant.
+For instance, whether resolving or rejecting a promise that has already been resolved triggers an error is out of scope, as it doesn't prevent live and post-mortem debugger users to get insights into those errors.

 ## Use cases (TODO)